Restorative Justice (RJ) is an alternative approach to behaviour and relationship management in schools

 - What do you need to make it right?

 Obviously these are not set in stone and more child friendly speech can be used, but these will start the process and get results.

 - Empowers victims by seeing the wrong doer accept the impact of their behavior

 - Allows agreement

-- Allows ownership of behaviours
+- Allows ownership of behaviors

 Further reading materials that I recommend are: